 The Graduate School has a fundamental interest in ensuring that its graduating Ph.D. students have currency of knowledge in their fields.
 Therefore, the Graduate School places limits on the age of courses that can be counted toward the fulfillment of graduation requirements.

-Under no circumstances, however, may a student receive credit toward the degree for a course which the student pursued more than ten (10) years prior to the time the student presents himself or herself for the student's final examination.
+Under no circumstances, however, may a student receive credit toward the degree for a course which the student pursued more than ten (10) years prior to the time the student presents himself or herself for the students’ final oral examination (dissertation defense).